Congenital syphilis

 Edvard Munch's Inheritance (1897–99) depicts a baby with congenital syphilis and its mother.

 Congenital syphilis is syphilis that occurs when a mother with untreated syphilis passes the infection to her baby during pregnancy or at birth.
 It may present in the fetus, infant, or later.
-Clinical features vary and differ between early onset, that is presentation before 2-years of age, and late onset, presentation after age 2-years.
+Clinical features differ between early onset (before two years of age) and late onset (after two years).
 Infection in the unborn baby may present as poor growth, non-immune hydrops leading to premature birth or loss of the baby, or no signs.
-Affected newborns mostly initially have no clinical signs.
+Affected newborns usually have no clinical signs.
 They may be small and irritable.
 Characteristic features include a rash, fever, large liver and spleen, a runny and congested nose, and inflammation around bone or cartilage.
 There may be jaundice, large glands, pneumonia (pneumonia alba), meningitis, warty bumps on genitals, deafness or blindness.
 Untreated babies that survive the early phase may develop skeletal deformities including deformity of the nose, lower legs, forehead, collar bone, jaw, and cheek bone.
 There may be a perforated or high arched palate, and recurrent joint disease.
 Other late signs include linear perioral tears, intellectual disability, hydrocephalus, and juvenile general paresis.
 Seizures and cranial nerve palsies may first occur in both early and late phases.
 Eighth nerve palsy, interstitial keratitis and small notched teeth may appear individually or together; known as Hutchinson's triad.

 It is caused by the bacterium Treponema pallidum subspecies pallidum when it infects the baby after crossing the placenta or from contact with a syphilitic sore at birth.
 It is not transmitted during breastfeeding unless there is an open sore on the mother's breast.
 The unborn baby can become infected at any time during the pregnancy.
 Most cases occur due to inadequate antenatal screening and treatment during pregnancy.
 The baby is highly infectious if the rash and snuffles are present.
 The disease may be suspected from tests on the mother; blood tests and ultrasound.
 Tests on the baby may include blood tests, CSF analysis and medical imaging.
 Findings may reveal anemia and low platelets.
 Other findings may include low sugars, proteinuria and hypopituitarism.
 The placenta may appear large and pale.
 Other investigations include testing for HIV.

 Prevention is by safe sex to prevent syphilis in the mother, and early screening and treatment of syphilis in pregnancy.
 One intramuscular injection of benzathine penicillin G administered to a pregnant woman early in the illness can prevent congenital syphilis in her baby.
+Serological tests for syphilis were introduced in 1906, and it was later shown that transmission occurred from the mother.
 Treatment of suspected congenital syphilis is with penicillin by injection; benzylpenicillin into vein, or procaine benzylpenicillin into muscle.
-During times of penicillin unavailability, ceftriaxone may be an alternative.
+If penicillin is unavailable, ceftriaxone may be an alternative.
 Where there is penicillin allergy, antimicrobial desensitisation is an option.